Zsailer/misc/README.md

-# Miscellaneous python scripts/modules for random tasks
+# Miscellaneous python scripts/modules

-These are random scripts produced for various tasks along the way.
-Each script should have useful documentations within the scripts themselves.
+These are random scripts I've written for my research/work along the way.
+Each script should have thorough documentation describing what it does.
 No other official documentation, sorry!

 You can **clone** and **install** this repo, or just import individual modules from these repo using [antipackage](https://github.com/ellisonbg/antipackage).